gcosta0410/Y1S2-PROG-Programming/TP2/README.md

   <img src="./images/example.png" alt="Description" />
 </div>

-With the goal of learning the principles of programming, this project aimed to build a CLI game that could be played by a user.
+With the goal of learning the principles of object oriented programming (OOP), this project aimed to rebuild/refactor the CLI game from [TP1](../TP1/README.md)

 ### Built With